 This is a week-long program for heads of secondary and higher secondary schools, conducted once a year through the Executive Education department.
-The program is now in its 19th year.
+The next program will be held in October 2020.

 The course builds on the insights and knowledge obtained in first year research methodology courses (Survey of Statistical Methods, Introduction to Research Methods and Qualitative Techniques) and provides hands-on training in Structural Equation Modeling (SEM).
 The course introduces the participants to survey-based research designs and the SEM analytic technique.
 The course provides inputs relating to measurement theory and ways to incorporate them in our analysis.
 The course is based on a combination of theoretical and practice-oriented sessions that provide working knowledge of statistical software like SPSS, AMOS and Mplus.

 This course provides an overview of India's educational sector.
 Critical issues of this sector will be discussed from the viewpoints of multiple stakeholders –students, parents, teachers, policymakers and administrators.
 It also introduces the participants to some innovative practices in education.
 Students are expected to come up with enterprising solutions for the problems they identify and demonstrate their understanding of the ecology of the educational sector.

 Motivating and engaging individuals for learning new things is often essential for organizations that strive for growth.
 Gamification provides a useful mechanism in this regard and is increasingly being employed across the fields of education, health, public services, business and management.
 It involves the application of game design elements to real-world contexts in order to motivate user behaviours.
 This course provides an opportunity to develop an understanding of gamification, human learning and motivation theories and then apply this knowledge to devise and conduct interventions for improving academic as well as non-academic outcomes of students particularly those from underserved communities.